UniMath/agda-unimath/src/elementary-number-theory/congruence-natural-numbers.lagda.md

 ---
-title: Univalent Mathematics in Agda
+title: The congruence relations on the natural numbers
 ---

-# The congruence relations on the natural numbers

 ```agda
 {-# OPTIONS --without-K --exact-split #-}